syscl/XPS9350-macOS/README.md

 This project targets at giving the relatively complete functional macOS for XPS13 9350.
 Before you start, there's a brief introduction of how to finish powering up macOS on your laptop:

-1. Create a vanilla installation disk(removable disk).
+1. Create a vanilla installation disk (USB or other removable disk).
+(Google how to)
 2. Install Clover with UEFI only and UEFI64Drivers to the installation disk just created.
-3. Replace the origin Clover folder with the one under my Git/XPS9350-macOS/CLOVER.
+3. Replace the original CLOVER folder with the one under my Git/XPS9350-macOS/CLOVER.
-4. BIOS settings: ```AHCI``` instead of ```AHCI RAID```
-5. Install macOS
+4. Change BIOS settings to the following
+  * Disable Secure Boot
+  * Set SATA Operation to AHCI
+5. Boot to USB and hit F4 and/or Fn-F4 to capture ACPI tables to the USB
+6. Install macOS but do not reboot until you have finished steps 7 and 8, below.
+7. Install Clover with UEFI only and UEFI64Drivers to SSD.
+8. Replace the original CLOVER folder on the SSD with the one from the USB drive under my Git/XPS9350-macOS/CLOVER.
-6. Once you finish installation of macOS, you can do the following steps to finish the post installation of macOS
+9. Once you finish installation of macOS, you can do the following steps to finish the post installation of macOS

 How to use deploy.sh?